execas/execas.github.io/_posts/2018-08-12-regex-with-type-conversion-in-python.md

 ## From `str` to `dict`

-Use a dictionary with message type numbers as keys to store compiled RegEx patterns for different messages, e.g.:
+I use a dictionary with message type numbers as keys to store compiled RegEx patterns for different messages, e.g.:

 ~~~ python
 msgDecode = {